 \subsection{Multi-Robot Systems}

-A MRS consists of multiple robots that collaborate to complete specific tasks.
+An MRS consists of multiple robots that collaborate to complete specific tasks.
 Unlike single-robot systems, MRS leverages the combined capabilities of multiple robots to perform complex tasks more efficiently, reliably, and flexibly~\cite{alonso2016distributed, rizk2019cooperative,zhou2021multi}.
 These systems are commonly employed in applications such as search and rescue~\cite{baxter2007multi,luo2011multi,kumar2012opportunities,queralta2020collaborative}, target tracking~\cite{zhou2018active,zhou2019sensor,zahroof2023multi,li2023assignment,liu2024multi}, environmental monitoring~\cite{schwager2011eyes, grocholsky2006cooperative}, coverage and exploration~\cite{burgard2005coordinated,shi2021communication,sharma2023d2coplan,liu2023active,cai2024energy}, and warehouse automation~\cite{alonso2015local, wurman2008coordinating}, where the task's scale or complexity exceeds a single robot's capabilities.
 When all robots in the team are identical and share the same functionality, the team is called a \textbf{homogeneous} multi-robot team.
 In contrast, a \textbf{heterogeneous} multi-robot team consists of different types of robots~\cite{parker2008handbook,sharma2020risk,cai2024energy}.
 The advantages of MRS include enhanced scalability, as tasks can be distributed among robots~\cite{liu2022decentralized,zhou2022graph,chen2024learning}, and increased resilience, as the failure of one robot can often be mitigated by the others~\cite{zhou2018resilient,zhou2018approximation,ramachandran2020resilient,liu2021distributed,mayya2022adaptive,zhou2022risk,zhou2022distributed,zhou2023robust,shi2023robust,li2024resilient,li2025failure}.
 In contrast to designing a single, highly versatile robot, MRS usually relies on more uncomplicated, task-specific robots, reducing the cost and complexity of individual units while benefiting from collective intelligence~\cite{jones2004principled}.
 However, these systems also present unique challenges, particularly in communication, coordination, and decision-making, as robots must operate cohesively in dynamic and uncertain environments~\cite{queralta2020collaborative}.
-Two primary control paradigms are commonly employed to manage the interaction and task distribution within an MRS: centralized and decentralized controllers~\cite{yan2013survey, cortes2017coordinated}.
-In a \textbf{centralized} controller, a single controller receives all the information and directs the actions of all robots in the system, allowing for optimized coordination and global planning.
+Two primary coordination paradigms are commonly employed to manage the interaction and task distribution within an MRS: centralized and decentralized coordination~\cite{yan2013survey, cortes2017coordinated}.
+In a \textbf{centralized} paradigm, a single coordinator receives all the information and assigns tasks to all robots in the system, allowing for optimized coordination and global task planning.
 However, centralized systems can become a bottleneck when the group size increases and are vulnerable to single points of failure~\cite{luna2011efficient}.
-On the other hand, a \textbf{decentralized} controller distributes decision-making among the roots, enabling the robots to operate resiliently~\cite{rizk2019cooperative}.
+On the other hand, a \textbf{decentralized} paradigm distributes task-level decision-making among the robots, enabling them to operate resiliently~\cite{rizk2019cooperative}.
 This approach enhances scalability and resilience but often introduces additional complexity to ensure seamless communication and coordination between robots.
 The choice between centralized and decentralized control depends on the specific application requirements, environmental conditions, and the desired balance between efficiency and robustness~\cite{yan2013survey}.